HEART POETRY AWARD $500.00 HEART 11 - 2016

 expressed in simple terms.”

 She sailed British Columbia, and worked for BC Lightstations and the BC Forest Service.
 She became a Design Engineer.
 She is a lifelong dedicated tutor, and enjoys spoken word.

-“I enjoy freedom.
+“Language is more than language to me.
+Inside a poem is a great artistic painting.
+There can be color, focus, perspective, and action.
+I enjoy freedom.
 I like breaking all the rules.
 I like mixing up multiple metaphors and using words with many connotations.
 I like free word association.
 I like complicated thoughts expressed in simple terms.
 I write poems that are not clearly defined, like riddles, to stimulate the reader’s imagination.
 Poetry allows sentence structure to be jumbled, pared down, expanded, or jettisoned.

 “Sight and sound are not enough.
 Poetry has to have philosophy, too.
 I have noticed poets I am most attracted to have pleasing philosophies.
 They make me feel like I belong on Earth, not an alien in a foreign country.
 If someone likes something that I wrote, I feel as if I were invisible and am now seen, silent and can now speak, exiled but am now welcome.
 A reader on the same wavelength is the most important validation.
 If I met you in person I would be looking down and shifting my feet, but in a poem I can be the real me.”

 In her first three years of writing, Ruth has won contests and had many poems published.
 She uses poetry readings as her new excuse to travel."